© Leboulanger and Garabédian; licensee BioMed Central Ltd. 2011

 The endoscopic assessment is essential to LC diagnosis.
 It must be conducted with special care and attention, because it is possible to miss a low-grade malformation if the examiner is not especially aware of it .

-- A full examination of the airways and the oesophagus with rigid telescopes, under general anaesthesia with spontaneous breathing, in order not to miss a tracheo-bronchial dyskinesia, or a tracheo-bronchial laryngomalacia (50 to 66%).
+A full examination of the airways and the oesophagus with rigid telescopes, under general anaesthesia with spontaneous breathing, in order not to miss a tracheo-bronchial dyskinesia, or a tracheo-bronchial laryngomalacia (50 to 66%).
 The entire respiratory tract must be assessed because tracheo-bronchial fistulas are associated in 10 to 60% of the cases [34, 35].
+The larynx must then be examined with microlaryngoscopy during a laryngeal suspension, using high magnification either with a microscope or video monitored telescope .
+A preliminary topical application of 1% lidocaine may help before cleft palpation.
+The posterior glottis must be carefully inspected and palpated, looking for a sagittal cleft between the digestive and the respiratory tracts (Figure 3).
+A LC may be inadvertently overlooked because of the redundant mucosa between the oesophagus and trachea, prolapsing into the cleft.
+Several probes have been designed and proposed for cleft palpation .
+Once the diagnosis is made, it is fundamental to assess the length of the cleft .

 Routine chest X-rays are usually not conclusive and may only provide signs of parenchyma anomalies secondary to aspiration.
 It has been reported on CT-scans, in some patients, that an abnormal communication and a lack of soft tissue exists between the trachea and the oesophagus can occasionally be found , as well as an abnormal anterior or intra-tracheal position of a nasogastric tube [6, 10].
 However, neither standard X-ray examinations nor CT-scans are commonly used to diagnose an LC.
 Similarly, MRI scans are also not commonly used in the diagnosis of LCs, but they are usually needed to assess the associated malformations.